AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 ### Showing contacts associated with a property : `showcontacts`

-Displays all contacts associated with a specific property by their UUID.
+Displays all contacts associated with a specific property by their unique IDs.

 Format: `showcontacts PROPERTY_ID`

-* `PROPERTY_ID` refers to the UUID of the property shown in the property list.
+* `PROPERTY_ID` refers to the unique ID of the property shown in the property list.
 * The view automatically switches to show the contact list.
 * If no contacts are found, suggestions will be provided.